Oshkosh Police Department investigates, makes arrest in homicide case

-The Oshkosh Police Department is currently investigating a homicide that occurred just after 4:00 p.m.
-February 2, 2020 and have taken an individual into custody.
+OSHKOSH, Wis.
+(WFRV) – The Oshkosh Police Department is currently investigating a homicide that occurred just after 4:00 p.m.
+Sunday and have taken an individual into custody.

-Officers were notified that someone had been stabbed at a residence in the 1200 block of Waugoo.
+Officers were notified that someone had been stabbed at a residence in the 1200 block of Waugoo Avenue.

-When officers arrived they found a 67-year-old male from Oshkosh with a stab wound from a knife.
+When officers arrived, they found a 67-year-old Oshkosh man with a stab wound from a knife.

 The victim was transported to a local hospital where he was pronounced dead.

-A 28-year-old male from Oshkosh was taken into custody for First Degree Intentional Homicide.
+Police say a 28-year-old Oshkosh man was taken into custody for First Degree Intentional Homicide.

+Oshkosh Police say all three individuals knew each other.
+The incident is believed to be isolated and there is no threat to the public.

-If you have any information regarding the case, you’re asked to contact the Oshkosh Police Department at (920) 236-5700.
+Anyone with information regarding the case is asked to contact the Oshkosh Police Department at (920) 236-5700.

 If you wish to remain anonymous, you can do so by using the P3 tip app through the Winnebago County Crime Stoppers.